NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] Type choices are "none, "gas fired", "electric resistance", or "heat pump".
          If "none" is entered, the simulation will not include a permanent spa heater.
+         Any other value entered will indicate the presence of a permanent spa heater; the specific value chosen affects only the default kWh/year and therm/year values as described below.
   .. [#] If Value not provided, defaults as follows:

          \- **gas fired [therm/year]**: 0.87 / 0.011 * (0.5 + 0.25 * NumberofBedrooms / 3 + 0.25 * ConditionedFloorArea / 1920) (based on the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_)